cataWalter/skillogue-web/README.md

 * documentation
 * common layout
 * implement real-time messaging with WebSockets or optimize polling
-* Loading States & Skeleton Screens: Replace simple "Loading..." text with skeleton loaders, especially on Search.js, Messages.tsx, and Profile.js.
+* Loading States & Skeleton Screens: Replace simple "Loading..." text with skeleton loaders, especially on Search.tsx, Messages.tsx, and Profile.tsx.
 This provides a much smoother experience while data is being fetched.
 * Error Boundaries: Implement React Error Boundaries to gracefully handle JavaScript errors in the UI, preventing the entire app from crashing.
 Wrap major sections of your app (e.g., the Dashboard or Messages page) in an error boundary component.
-* Form Feedback: On Login.js and ResetPassword.js, provide clearer inline validation feedback (e.g., password strength meters, real-time email validation).
+* Form Feedback: On Login.tsx and ResetPassword.js, provide clearer inline validation feedback (e.g., password strength meters, real-time email validation).
 * Accessibility (a11y): Add aria-label attributes to icons (like the X for disconnecting or the Send button in chat) and ensure all interactive elements are keyboard-navigable.
 Use semantic HTML where possible.